 Course Description: Adolescent development, including special problems encountered in contemporary culture.
 Observational component and individual case study.

-Primary Duties: host office hours to attend to student questions, provide feedback on student assignments, help craft discussion prompts for student activities during class sessions, maintain online grade book, attend regular meetings with instructor on record to craft student assessments
+Primary Duties: host office hours to attend to student questions, provide feedback on student assignments, help craft discussion prompts for student activities during class sessions, maintain online grade book, attend regular meetings with the instructor on record to craft student assessments

 Guest lectured topics: How to Cite in APA; Foundational Theories in Child Development